ASVspoof 2021: Towards Spoofed and Deepfake Speech Detection in the Wild: ASVspoof 2021 Challenge Outline

 Audio data from the three sources (ASVspoof 2019, VCC 2018, VCC 2020) was processed with the set of codecs giving the nine evaluation conditions shown in Table~\ref{tab:DF_conditions}.
 The `no codec' condition C1 corresponds to original audio samples.
 Conditions C2 and C3 both use an mp3 codec.
 C4 and C5 use an m4a codec with advanced audio coding,\footnote{\url{https://trac.ffmpeg.org/wiki/Encode/AAC} (referred \today).} whereas both C6 and C7 use an ogg Vorbis codec.\footnote{\url{https://xiph.org/vorbis/} (referred \today).} The differences between conditions with the same codec lie in the use of different, variable bit rate (VBR) configurations, one lower and one higher, as illustrated in the right-most column of Table~\ref{tab:DF_conditions}.
 Two additional conditions C8 and C9 involve the successive application of two different codecs, one with a lower VBR, the other with a higher VBR.
-The goal for these two dual-codec conditions is to study whether spoofing artefacts persist in the case of distortion introduced through transcoding.
-Such transcoding could take place, for instance, when an adversary acquires a sample of compressed bona fide speech for a given target speaker, e.g.\ a podcast posted online, uses it somehow to generate a manipulated or deepfake sample, and then uploads the result to a social media website which uses a different audio compression technique.
+The goal for these two dual-codec conditions is to study whether spoofing artifacts persist in the case of distortion introduced through transcoding.
+Such transcoding could take place, for instance, when an adversary acquires a sample of compressed spoof speech for a given target speaker from one social media website, and then uploads it to another one that uses a different audio compression technique.
 We used \texttt{ffmpeg}\footnote{\url{http://ffmpeg.org/}} and \texttt{sox}\footnote{\url{http://sox.sourceforge.net/}} toolkits in creating the DF evaluation data.
 The number of trials for the DF subset is shown in Table~\ref{tab:All_trial_num}.